guard/guard-jasmine/README.md

 * Runs the standard Jasmine test runner, so you can use [Jasminerice][] for integrating [Jasmine][] into the [Rails asset pipeline][] and write your specs in [CoffeeScript][].

+* Integrates [Istanbul](https://github.com/gotwarlost/istanbul) to instrument your code in the asset pipeline and generate coverage reports.

 * Custom console logger implementation for pretty printing JavaScript objects and DOM elements.

 * Can be used to run [Jasmine-species](http://rudylattae.github.com/jasmine-species/) acceptance tests provided by